-Portfolio science-based target coverage in key Alliance sectors
+Portfolio science-based target70 coverage in key Alliance sectors

 Background.
-This KPI aims to capture progress over time and scale on the outcome of engagement activities, i.e. a growing implementation by portfolio companies, of the net-zero corporate expectations.
+Investee companies are beginning to set their own science based targets.
+Portfolio coverage is the portion of an asset owner's portfolio which is covered by a company target.
+This KPI aims to capture progress over time and scale on the outcome of engagement activities, i.e. a growing implementation by portfolio companies, setting their own net-zero or science-based targets.

-Note.
+Methodological note to members:

 The Engagement Track of the Alliance has defined its consolidated activity targets for 2020 and will proceed to defining an annual roadmap and targets.
+This document should guide members when defining KPIs linked to Alliance member contributions to joint Alliance engagement activities.

 Engagement activities are also integrated into the reporting framework.
-The general reporting framework architecture is summarized below.
-Each member can decide to report on multiple KPIs identified in the engagement framework above, while setting targets on a more limited number of KPIs.
+The general reporting framework architecture is summarized below:

-- 1. individual target-setting, monitoring and reporting by a member (asset owner), - 2. consolidated target setting, monitoring and reporting by the Alliance
+- individual target-setting, monitoring and reporting by a member (asset owner), - consolidated target setting, monitoring and reporting by the Alliance.